-These baked donuts are the best, and I always say that I don’t feel as guilty about eating them because they’re baked, so I can have two (or three…).
-Not only are these donuts sweet and tender, with an almost cake-like texture, but they’re super easy to make.
+These Baked Hanukkah Donuts are the best, and I always say that I don’t feel as guilty about eating them because they’re baked, so I can have two (or three…).
+Not only are these donuts sweet and tender, with an almost cake-like texture, and they’re super easy to make.
 The original recipe is from the blog A couple of chefs.

 Feel free to double the recipe!